tencentyun/intlcloud-documents/product/CDN与加速/海外加速/购买指南/计费概述_intl.md

 ## Choosing a Billing Plan
 - CDN offers two billing plans: **bill-by-bandwidth** and **bill-by-traffic**, and you can choose a plan based on your business needs or bandwidth utilization.
-+ If your bandwidth utilization is over 50%, your business is relatively stable and we recommend bill-by-bandwidth.
++ If your bandwidth utilization is over 50%, your business is relatively stable.
+We recommend bill-by-bandwidth.
  + Otherwise, the bill-by-traffic plan is more suitable.

 - Below is an example of bandwidth utilization calculation: